datacarpentry/shell-genomics/episodes/02-the-filesystem.md

 directory you were already in.
 It didn't know you wanted to look at a directory level above the one you were located in.

-We have a special command to tell the computer to move us back or up one directory level.
+We have two special directory names `.` and `..`; `.` refers to the current directory you are in and `..` refers to the directory one level above the current directory.
+We can use `..` with `cd` to move up one directory level.

 ```bash
 $ cd ..